CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-gitclone.png)

-    > **Note:** If you receive a output message stating - destination path 'Cloud-Native-Application' already exists and is not an empty directory.
-Please run the following commands and then reperform step - 4 of the task.
+    > **Note:** If you receive an output message stating - destination path 'Cloud-Native-Application' already exists and is not an empty directory.
+Please run the following commands and then reperform step 4 of the task.

      ```
     sudo su